 If you want to engage in social media, you need to have a social media strategy.
 If you want to engage in social media to market your company, you need to have a social media marketing strategy in order to most effectively use social media for marketing.
-Whether or not you have a formal social media marketing strategy written down or not, here are some tips to help make your social media engagement more strategic.
+Whether or not you have a formal social media marketing strategy written down or not, here are some social media marketing tips to help make your social media engagement more strategic.

 The Template for a Successful Social Media Marketing Strategy

 The first step towards creating a successful social media marketing strategy is knowing who your target audience is : determining who your product is meant for.
 How do you go about deciding who your product would appeal to?

 Here are 3 things you should consider while making a decision :